 Research Design: The study utilised descriptive survey research design.
-Descriptive approach will thus ensure that comprehensive findings and in-depth information obtained on the subject matter, 'The effect of remuneration on employees' attitude to work in Bingham University'.
+Descriptive approach will thus ensure that comprehensive findings and depth information obtained on the subject matter; the effect of remuneration on employees' attitude in Bingham University.

-The population of the study consists of the management and staff of Bingham University, Karu, Nasarawa state.
-They include the top management, academic and non-academic staff of the institution, totaling eight hundred and thirty (830).
+The population of the study consist of the management and staff of Bingham University, Karu, Nasarawa state.
+They include the top management, academic and non-academic staff of the institution which are two thousand, one hundred and fifty-three (2,153).